Skip to main content

 • Last Revised: March 31, 2023

-• Description: Following the cloud-by-default principles, many tasks in future government information systems will be handled through cloud services.
-In order to maintain and improve robustness even in traditional business processing environments, it is important to incorporate the idea of "Zero Trust cybersecurity", which adapts Architecture to new environments.
-Zero Trust Architecture has as its core the control of access between each resource required for business processes from various information.
-This document is one of the access control models and describes technical contents in a bird' s-eye view on attribute-based access control utilizing attributes assigned to resources and environmental information, etc.
+• Overview: According to the cloud-by-default principles, many tasks in future government information systems will be processed through cloud services.
+In order to maintain and improve the robustness of the traditional business processing environment, it is important to incorporate the idea of "zero trust cybersecurity", which adapts Architecture to new environments.
+The core of zero trust Architecture is to control the access between each resource required for the business process from various information.
+This document describes the over-view technical contents of attribute-based access control, which is one of the access control models, and utilizes information such as attributes assigned to resources and environment.

-DS-220 Technical Report on the Implementation of the Cybersecurity Framework in Government Information Systems
+DS-220 Technical Report on the Implementation of a Cybersecurity Framework in Government Information Systems

 Articles (PDF/1,016 kb)